RecreationalMath/RecreationalMath/README.md

-🌱 I’m currently on a sabatical and having fun doing things that I haven't found an employer to pay me to do yet
+🤸‍♂️ I’m currently on a sabatical and having fun doing things that I haven't found an employer to pay me to do yet

 ### 🔭 I’m currently working on ☝🏻
-  * building some of the most widely used Machine Learning/ Data Science methods from scratch.
+  * 📝 building some of the most widely used Machine Learning/ Data Science methods from scratch.
 In order to gain a deeper understanding of the underlying algorithms and tradeoffs. (such as pandas like data wrangling structures and methods, numpy like data types, scikit like regression methods, decision trees & forests, neural nets, etc)
-  * Analysing covid numbers for India - based on a similar study done by Sir David Spiegelhalter for Britain
+  * 🎯 Analysing covid numbers for 🇮🇳 - based on a similar study done by Sir David Spiegelhalter for 🇬🇧
-  * Project Euler
+  * 🎳 Project Euler

-### 🌱 In my free time I love 🎨
+### 🌱 In my free time I love ✨
   * going for long walks in Dhauladhars of lower Himalayas 🚶
   * reading and all things literature 📚
-  * looking at trees outside my window 🌴
+  * looking at trees outside my window 🌲
   * driving 🚘, doing breathwork 😮‍💨 and yoga 🧘‍♂️